Korean shamanism: Demographics

-Most rr are female, something that may connect to origin myths that present rr as first developing among women.
-Approximately a fifth of rr are male, although the latter are proportionately over-represented in 21st-century media representations.
-There is regional variation in these gender differences; on Jeju Island, there were more male than female rr prior to the 1950s, and proportions of male practitioners remain higher there than on the Korean mainland. rr have conventionally belonged to the lowest social class; Chongho Kim noted that most rr he encountered in the 1990s were both financially poor and had little formal education.
+Most rr are female, which may relate to origin myths about rr first developing among women.
+Approximately a fifth of rr are male.
+There is regional variation in these gender differences; on Jeju Island, there were more male than female rr prior to the 1950s, and proportions of male practitioners remain higher there than on the Korean mainland. rr have conventionally belonged to the lowest social class; Chongho Kim noted that most rr he encountered in the 1990s were poor with little formal education.

 Determining the number of rr is difficult.
-In 1983, around 43,000 people were members rr unions, while in the early 21st century, Sarfati estimated the number of rr at being over 200,000.
+In 1983, around 43,000 people were members of rr unions, while in the early 21st century, over 200,000 rr were members of professional organisations.
 Rather than being evenly distributed throughout South Korea, concentrations were higher in Seoul, and on Jeju.
-The number of rr as a whole does not appear to be decreasing, although the hereditary mr, including the Jeju rr, are "in steep decline". rr is not recorded in the South Korean census because the government does not regard adherence to it as being akin to identifying as a Christian or a Buddhist.
-A late 20th-century survey by the Korean Gallup Research Institute indicated that 38 percent of the adult population of South Korea had used a rr.
+The number of rr as a whole does not appear to be decreasing, although the hereditary mr, including the Jeju rr, are in decline.
+Musok is not recorded in the South Korean census because the government does not regard adherence to it as being akin to identifying as Christian or Buddhist.
+A late 20th-century survey by the Korean Gallup Research Institute indicated that 38 percent of South Korea's adult population had used a rr.
 In North Korea, according to demographic analyses by Religious Intelligence, approximately 16 percent of the population practises "traditional ethnic" religion.

-Since at least the 20th century, rr have travelled abroad to perform rituals; many for instance serve clients in Japan's Korean minority.
-There are also rr in Europe, and a small number of non-Koreans have become rr; a 2007 documentary covered the story of a German rr.
-Kendall noted the existence of one rr living outside Korea who was promoting their teachings through New Age-style workshops.
+Since at least the 20th century, rr have travelled abroad to perform rituals, for instance serving clients among Japan's Korean minority.
+There are also rr in Europe, and a small number of non-Koreans have become rr.
+On at least one occasion, a rr outside Korea has promoted Musok through New Age-style workshops.